zepingyu0512/zepingyu0512.github.io/_pages/about.md

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [How do Large Language Models Learn In-Context?
 Query and Key Matrices of In-Context Heads are Two Towers for Metric Learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/).
 This work explores the internal mechanism of in-context learning.

-- *2024.04*: I create a [paper list](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) for new researchers interested in understanding the mechanism of LLMs.
+- *2024.04*: I create a [paper list](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) for people interested in understanding the mechanism of LLMs.

 - *2023.09*: I start my PhD in the University of Manchester.